-Designed for the student who has the ability to ride a Mountain Training Bike (MTB), but has never ridden to any large extent and is limited in knowledge of maintenance and MTB techniques.
+Designed for the student who has the ability to ride a mountain training bike (MTB) at an intermediate to advanced level.
 The course places a major emphasis on the learning of proper MTB techniques, terminology, single tracking regulations, and maintenance necessary for participation in off-road MTB.

-Prerequisites: HPE 001 and HPE 002 or GHPE 503/703.
+Prerequisites: HPE 001 and HPE 002 or GHPE 503/703; Beginning Mountain Biking with a grade of B or higher.